FalcoSuessgott/dejavu/content/kubernetes/kubernetes.md

 ---

-## etcd
-* only on master out of all masters is the `active` (leader) master.
-* the passive master redirect the write requests to the leader
-* they check periodically the connection to each other
-* the leader populates the received write requests to the other master, if the write request were successfully writen on more than 50% of the masters (2 out of 3), then the write operation is considered successfull
-* if the leader goes down, the remaining master elect a new leader, having 3 masters, you can loose one and still be fine

----

 ## Taint & Tolerations
 * Tolerations are applied to pods, and allow (but do not require) the pods to schedule onto nodes with matching taints
 * available effects: NoSchedule, PreferNoSchedule, NoExecute